 What do you stand for?
 Taking a moral approach to the way you do business is a really important thing, especially at this point in time in the history timeline.

 Big corporate has used CSR policies, or Corporate Social Responsibility policies, for a very long time now.
-Usually that’s regarded in the public relations world as a way to detract from something naughty that the big business is doing.
+Usually, that's regarded in the public relations world as a way to detract from something naughty that the big business is doing.
 Think about musicians like Bob Geldof, Poly Styrene and Lady Gaga.
-Each of these artists have very different moral priorities.
+Each of these artists has very different moral priorities.

 It's hard to listen to Boomtown Rats without thinking about Live Aid.